Electronic-Mango/NoMoreBorder/README.md

 ## Configuration

-NoMoreBorder automatically saves your settings to a `settings.json` file located in the `Documents/NoMoreBorder` directory.
+NoMoreBorder automatically saves your settings to a `settings.json` file located in the same directory as executable.
 This file includes the list of applications set to borderless mode and the selected theme, ensuring your preferences are maintained across sessions.

 ## Contributions